 This can be a serious condition,

 so be sure to consult your doctor.

-If you are looking for a doctor skilled in alternative medicine to consult about Barrett's esophagus treatments, try contacting the American College for Advancement in Medicine at (800)532-3688 or www.acam.org, or the American Association of Naturopathic Physicians at (703)610-9037 for a referral to an alternative physician near you.
+If you are looking for a doctor skilled in alternative medicine to consult about how to heal Barretts esophagus naturally, try contacting the American College for Advancement in Medicine at (800)532-3688 or acam.org, or the American Association of Naturopathic Physicians at (703)610-9037 for a referral to an alternative physician near you.

 Source: Nutrition and Healing E-Tips from Dr. Jonathan Wright.
-To subscribe, go to www.wrightnewsletter.com.
-For more about Dr. Wright, see www.tahoma-clinic.com.
+To subscribe, go to wrightnewsletter.com.
+For more about Dr. Wright, see tahoma-clinic.com.

-A study found that a healthy diet decreases risk of getting Barrett's esophagus.
+A study found that a healthy diet decreases risk of getting Barretts esophagus.
 If that's true, perhaps the same healthy diet would limit the progression of the disease, and maybe more.
-The healthy diet consisted of hight amounts of fruits, vegetables, and non-fried fish, which reduced the risk of contracting Barrett's by 65% ober those who ate a regular diet with lost of meat and fast food.
-(Am J Epidemiol 08; Jan 23).
+The healthy diet consisted of high amounts of fruits, vegetables, and non-fried fish, which reduced the risk of contracting Barretts by 65% over those who ate a regular diet with a lot of meat and fast food.
+Source: Am J Epidemiol 08; Jan 23.

 You might also want to take a look at this book:

 "Come to Me, all of you who are weary and carry heavy burdens, and I will give you rest."
 Matthew 11:28.